 Many IES publications are available as complimentary downloads (such as the IES/IDA Model Lighting Ordinance for outdoor lighting or the Advanced Energy Design Guides, jointly produced by the IES along with the AIA, ASHRAE, USGBC, and the US DOE), providing a resource for keeping up to date with the latest practices and standards.

 The IES has a broad range of educational material that can serve the general public as well as working professionals in the lighting field.
 As an accredited Continuing Education provider with the American Institute of Architects (AIA) and the U.S. Green Buildings Council (USGBC), the IES continually updates its education program.
-Our website offers introductory courses, and promotes the most recent developments through joint efforts with the US Department of Energy, the Energy Center of Wisconsin, as well as our own programs.
+Our website offers introductory courses, and promotes the most recent developments through joint efforts with the US Department of Energy, as well as our own programs.
 Special attention is devoted to new programs on sustainability and energy efficiency.